CU Sustainable Solutions Challenge 2022

 All interested teams, including those who have not registered yet, are invited to join.
 Here you will learn about strategies and resources for success, get more detail on the advancement and selection criteria as well as the purpose of the competition, and have an opportunity to ask questions that you may have about competing in the PSSC.
 This is optional for participants.

-In a two-hour coaching session, you will have access to professionals to help you develop your main points, justifications, and sharpen the delivery of your idea in front of judges and an audience.
+In a three-hour, drop-in session, you will have access to professionals to help you develop your main points, justifications, and sharpen the delivery of your idea in front of judges and an audience.
 This will also be an opportunity for you to network with professionals and potentially connect with a subject matter expert for advice.
 Neither event is mandatory to attend but both will provide valuable resources to strengthen your run at the prize.

-Final proposals for the competition will be due on April 1 for all teams on all campuses.
+Final proposals for the competition will be due on Friday, April 1 for all teams on all campuses.
 Final Proposals will be evaluated by a proposal review committee, and the 20 best proposals from each campus will be carried forward to compete in the Campus Pitch Night.

 UCCS Pitch Night

-Grand Prize Round @ CU Boulder
+Sustainability Summit Celebration @ CU Boulder